What can you know about the influencers?

 Here you can see the distribution of an influencer's audience by gender and age.
 For example with this chart, you can see that most of this influencer's followers are females aged between 18-25.

 Here you can see the influencer's audience distributed by location.
-This influencer has the most followers in Poland and in the UK.
+This influencer has the most followers in the USA and in Poland.
 This can be helpful in geo-location!

 Here you can see the most tagged topics under an influencer's posts.
 Here you can see that this influencer is a real car enthusiast!

 Here you can see those brands with which the influencer's follower base interacts the most.
 With this insight, you'll get a sense of what does the influencer's audience likes most.
 For example, you can see Apple, Burberry, and Calvin Klein here, so this means that this specific follower base is made up of fashion enthusiasts.

 Under Audience Reachability, you can see the type of users that follow the influencer.
 In this case, you can see that the percentage of low following numbers followers is 51.8%, so it's most likely they will engage with your campaign instead of people with a mass following numbers.

 Here you can see the topics or categories that the influencer is interested/involved in.
 This feature helps you decide if your brand fits well into the profile of the influencer.

 If you click on the button 'performance', first you will find the Engagement rate, and a chart called Engagement spread.
 This tool analyses the last 40 posts of the influencer on Instagram and shows the number of likes, highlighting the most liked post.

 The next chart named Followers shows you the change in the number of users following the influencer's Instagram profile in the past period.